 Westminster College provides equal access to higher education for academically qualified students with physical, learning, or psychiatric disabilities.
 Disability Services works with departments throughout the college to help ensure that programs and facilities are accessible to all members of the college community.

-Freshmen may benefit from reading Students with Disabilities Preparing for Postsecondary Education, Know Your Rights and Responsibilities, a U.S. Department of Education, Office for Civil Rights brochure designed to help students understand the transition from the IDEA to the ADA as amended.
-It is available at: www2.ed.gov/about/offices/list/ocr/transition.html
+You may benefit from reading Students with Disabilities Preparing for Post-secondary Education, Know Your Rights and Responsibilities, a U.S. Department of Education, Office for Civil Rights brochure designed to help students understand the transition from the IDEA (K-12) to the ADA, as amended.

-Transfer students will want to check with the DS Program at their current institution to find out how to transfer disability documentation or call Westminster's program coordinator for guidance.
+You need to check with the DS Program at their current institution to find out how to transfer disability documentation.